AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 6. Reboot the console.

-7. A custom Home Menu UI has been installed.
+7. The custom Home Menu UI has been installed.

 ## Restoring the Home Menu title - Method 1